 Memorable Manitobans: George Andrew Elliott (1860-1923)

-Born at Packenham, Ontario on 6 September 1860, brother of D. K. Elliott, he studied at Victoria University, graduating with a BA in 1883.
+Born at Packenham, Ontario on 6 September 1860, son of John Elliott and Margaret Kerr, brother of D. K. Elliott, he studied at Victoria University, graduating with a BA in 1883.
 He then came to Winnipeg and studied law with the firm of McKenzie, Rankin & Brophy and was called to the Manitoba Bar in June 1886.
 He was made a King’s Counsel in 1913.

 1901 Canada census.
 Automated Genealogy.